Actualmammal/linked-blog-starter-md/CONNECTIONS remake. (ELECTRO CUBE).md

 Pixel art environment.
 A mix of tile sets for levels and background and also PNG sprites for decorations like vines you can place around.

 The style is like Nier factories + overgrowth +

+#### Level Data
+As in, what data should make up a level?

+Do we want one big scene or split it into areas. (kind of like Hollow Knight) I think split it into areas that get loaded when the player is nearby.
+So each area would contain, the scene with everything.